 In this guide, we’ll walk you through how to install Marblerun into your Kubernetes cluster.
 Then we’ll deploy a sample confidential application to demonstrate the capabilities of Marblerun.

 Installing Marblerun is easy.
 First, you will install the CLI (command-line interface) onto your local machine.
 Using this CLI, you’ll then install the control plane onto your Kubernetes cluster.
-Finally, you will “mesh” one or more of your own services and setup a Manifest defining your confidential service mesh.
+Finally, you will add your own services and set up a corresponding Manifest.

 NoteA working SGX DCAP environment is required for Marblerun to work.
 For the ease of exploring and testing we provide a simulation mode with